The Lancet June 19, 2004

 Endpoint

-Key result: The amlodipine-based regimen significantly reduced cardiovascular events and all-cause mortality compared to the atenolol-based regimen.
+Key result: The amlodipine-based regimen significantly reduced all-cause mortality, cardiovascular mortality, and stroke compared to the atenolol-based regimen.

 Tailored to your role